Pobjoy Mint: Numismatic developments

 In the 1970s, the company developed a new metal alloy similar to German silver known as Virenium, which consisted of 81% copper, 10% zinc, and 9% nickel.
 This alloy had been used in non-circulating commemoratives since 1978.

 In 1983, the company also created the Manx noble, a bullion coin containing one troy ounce of platinum.
 It was the first investment coin to be made from 0.9995 fine platinum.
 Its production ran for six years from 1983 to 1989.
 The noble has legal tender status although, like the South African gold Krugerrand, its value is defined only by its precious metal content as it has no numismatic value.

 The mint also produced the Isle of Man's angel gold coin, from 1984 to 2016.
 In 1999, Pobjoy Mint issued the world's first titanium coin, the 1999 Gibraltar Millennium £5 coin.

 Countries and governments

-The Pobjoy Mint had struck non-circulating (commemorative), circulating, and pattern coins for nearly 20% of the world's governments and central banks as well as undertaking sub-contracted work for certain national mints.
+The Pobjoy Mint had struck non-circulating (commemorative), circulating, and pattern coins for nearly 20% of the world's governments and central banks as well as undertaking subcontracted work for certain national mints.
 Many medallion issues have also been produced, notably for Hong Kong, Malaysia, and the Arab States.
 The mint has produced eighty different medallions for the World Wide Fund for Nature collection.